NightmareXIVTest/nightmarexivtest.github.io/docs/payments.md

 - **A relatively sophisticated plugin** with a modest amount of configuration and a decently complex UI will probably end up in the **200 USD to 450 USD range**.
 Plugins like Weatherman, NotificationMaster, HuntTrainAssistant, TextAdvance would land in this price range.
 - **Multi-functional, complex plugins** like Lifestream, XIVInstantMessenger or AutoRetainer, as they are now, will easily go well over **500 USD** and will require splitting the development process into several individual steps.
 Such plugins would be a multi-month commitment not only from the developer's side, but also from the requester's side.

+## Payment plans
+I offer the following payment plans:
+- **Full upfront.** Best for smaller works, less than 200 USD.
+- **Split payment.** Best used for large works that can be divided into several logical steps.
+When using this payment plan, the cost of a plugin is divided into several parts, one of which must be paid in advance.
+As the development progresses, I will send you intermediate results and ask you to pay the next part.
+You will receive the source code of the plugin after the final payment.
+- **Payment after development.** Can be combined with split payment and is only available to regular customers.
+You will receive the source code after the final payment.

+I may ask you to delay the payment.
+It will not affect plugin development time.
+{: .important }

 ## How to keep the costs down
 Here are some important tips and tricks to keep the price of the plugin affordable:
 - **Keep the UI simple.** While it may be tempting to ask for a fancy, complex UI, it can easily drive up development costs.
 Prioritize function over appearance and keep the UI simple - remember, you can always request an upgrade later, after you've used the plugin and decided if it's even necessary.